ahmadeyamin/laravel-starter/README.md

 # Laravel Starter

 A repo to help robust dev experience.
 All laravel application has some basic functionality every time we have to remake that to start our work. so we lost our time to develop basic things in our application.
 That's why Starter repo is so important for every project.

 ## it will save 2-5 days work in 5 minutes.

-1. New Login & Registration Page Design
+1. New Login & Registration Page Design (✓)
-2. Social Login Facebook, Google, Github, etc.
+2. Social Login Facebook, Google, Github, etc. (✓) --google not working
 3. Dashboard Basic Chart Matrix.
 4. User Management Profile Picture edit, extra details box
 5. The role, Permission for user management.